gitter-lab/pria_lifechem/virtual_screening/README.md

     - no mention of missing values
     - main contribution is building up a pipeline, DeepChem

+- The cornucopia of meaningful leads: Applying deep adversarial autoencoders for new molecule development in oncology
+    - GAN model

 - Learning to SMILE(S)
     - textual representation, SMILES
     - and two baseline fingerprint comopund, MACCS and KRFP